by Marcia Hinds – Megan and Ryan’s Mom

 For the skills that were especially hard for my son to learn, we used primary reinforcers.
 Ryan’s deficits in the motor planning area like catching a ball or riding a bike were huge.
 When we taught those skills, Ryan was rewarded with a Skittle or French fry.

 The good news about all if this is that autism is treatable.
 The bad news is that there are no instant fixes or miracle cures.
 Trust me on this one because I looked everywhere for them.
 Unfortunately, even our most dedicated doctors never got “Autism 101” in medical school.
 It is very difficult to find a doctor who knows what to do.
-Your pediatrician may not know what you are talking about when you ask for his help.
-They actually want to help you, but just don’t know about the treatments that are out there.
+Your pediatrician may not know what you are talking about when you ask about the medical interventions.
+They actually want to help you, but just don’t know about them.
 And each child is an individual and will respond to treatment and rehab programs differently.

 So read my book to find out what we did.
 I wrote it to help you and share what it took me years to learn.
-All proceeds go back to spread the message that “autism is treatable” and for the Centers of Excellence being developed to treat our kids.
+All profits from anything I do go to spread the message that “autism is treatable” and for the Centers of Excellence being developed to treat our kids.
 I won’t make a dime off the desperation, fear, or misery this diagnosis brings.
 I just want all kids to have the kind of life my son now has.
 And when your kid is better, I expect all of you to join me in the fight.
 We will help the families (still in the trenches) that come behind us.

 When the rest of the world realizes autism is treatable, more research and the answers will come to help more kids.
 When you preview my book on my website or on Amazon, you will RETHINK autism.
 Make sure you don’t skip the “Foreword” written by Ryan and the “Preface.”

 You can do this!
 If you think you have exhausted all possibilities, you haven’t!
 New treatments are being developed all the time and you are no longer alone on Autism Island.
 I will be here to help you any way I can.